Neo-Athelios/WebDash/README.md

 These are **floating CTA buttons** that stay right below the navbar.
 The `btn-primary` is solid blue, and `btn-outline` has a bordered, subtle design.

 ---
+## Scope of Improvement
+- Mobile Responsiveness
+---